Jump to a Section

 - Golf Course

 - Cranbrook House & Gardens

-High property values in Birminham contribute to the cost of living in the city, but its high walking score lets homeowners save on automotive expenses.
-You'll also find a variety of retailers with a concentration of exclusive shops and services in Birmingham, many of which are within walking distance.
+High property values in Birmingham contribute to the cost of living in the city, but its high walking score lets homeowners save on automotive expenses.
+You'll also find a variety of nearby retailers with a concentration of exclusive shops and services in Birmingham, many of which are within walking distance.

 - Suburban Living